saperio/lightflow/README.md

 Lightflow helps to run asynchronous code in synchronous way without the hassle.

 > **Important note**<br>
 > Version 1 of Lightflow is not compatible with version 2+.
-Version 1 documentation, etc. has been moved to [this branch](https://github.com/saperio/lightflow/tree/1.x).
+Version 1 documentation, etc. has been moved to [this branch](https://github.com/saperio/lightflow/tree/1.x).<br>
+> For notable changes, see [changelog](CHANGELOG.md).

 ### Usage
 - Create an *lightflow* instance `lightflow()`.